 The most common language spoken in the United States is English.
-The second most common language, by far, is Spanish.
-About one in eight households speak Spanish as their primary language at home.
+The second language is Spanish.
+One in eight households speaks Spanish as their primary language at home.
 This represents over 37 million Spanish-speaking individuals in the United States.
-Though some of these people are bilingual, not all are.
-Some only speak Spanish, and others prefer Spanish over English.
-Naturally having a bilingual answering service is very important.
+Some speak Spanish, and others prefer Spanish over English.
+A bilingual answering service is essential.

 What does this mean for your business?
-It means that if you can’t effectively interact with Spanish-speaking callers, you risk losing a lot of business.
-That’s why you need a bilingual answering service that can handle calls in both English and Spanish.
+If you can’t effectively interact with Spanish-speaking callers, you risk losing a lot of business.
+That’s why you need a Spanish-speaking answering service that can handle calls in both languages.

-Here’s how an English/Spanish bilingual answering service can help you better communicate with all your callers.
+Here’s how a bilingual answering service can help you better communicate with all your callers.

-Using a bilingual answering service can provide you with this competitive edge.
+Using a Spanish-speaking answering service can provide you with this competitive edge.

-Callers Who Prefer Spanish: Other callers are bilingual, but since English isn’t their primary language, they may struggle to use it.
-When communications in English gets difficult for them, they want to switch back to their native tongue.
+Other callers are bilingual, but since English isn’t their primary language, they may struggle to use it.
+When communication in English gets difficult for them, they want to switch back to their native tongue.
 But what if you can’t switch with them?
-This means you’re either forcing them into an uncomfortable situation of using English and risking miscommunication or forcing them to give up and hang up.
+This means you’re forcing them into an uncomfortable situation of using English and risking miscommunication.
 Once they get to this point, it’s unlikely they’ll call back.

-Back Up for English Speaking Receptionists: What if you have a bilingual answering service handling your calls after hours, but your daytime receptionist speaks only English?
+What if you have a bilingual answering service handling your calls after hours, but your daytime receptionist speaks only English?
 While you could encourage Spanish speakers to call back in the evening, this isn’t good business.
-Instead your bilingual answering service can back-up your English-only staff during the day.
+Instead, your Spanish-speaking answering service agent can back up your English-only staff during the day.